zer0sense/pandoc_resume/markdown/resume_sa.md

   - Orchestrated the seamless migration of electronic health records server stack and SAN to a new data center location, ensuring uninterrupted operations.
   - Coordinated travel logistics and access control for system engineers, facilitating a smooth transition.
   - Collaborated closely with customers to understand timeline requirements and logistical needs, ensuring proper handling of PHI removable media during server relocation.
+  - Sanitized and disposed of electronic media and server hardware containing PHI.

 * **Work Instructions and SOP Enhancement:**
   - Overhauled outdated work instructions and standard operating procedures, enhancing local site reference materials and training resources.